Home and contents insurance buying guide

 Contents in the open air

-variable excess: increasing this will lower your premium, but remember you'll need to pay it in the event of a claim.
-A higher excess makes small claims
+- variable excess: increasing this will lower your premium, but remember you'll need to pay it in the event of a claim.
+A higher excess makes small claims less valuable.

 Check the fine print